jenkinsci/mask-passwords-plugin/CONTRIBUTING.md

-# Contributing to the Jenkins mask-passwords-plugin
+# Contributing to the mask passwords plugin

 Thank you for your interest in contributing to the Jenkins "mask-passworda-plugin"!
 This guide will provide you with the necessary information to get started with contributing to the plugin.